PrimeTimeTran/rn-GoogleNews/README.md

 />
 ```

-3. Lastly, we need to define the `renderArticleItem` function with the `Card` we previously had in the body of the `App` component.
+3. Define the `renderArticleItem` function we passed to the `FlatList` component's prop `renderItem`.
+It should return the `Card` we previously had in the body of the `App` component(the jsx for rendering an article).

 ```jsx
 const renderArticleItem = ({ item }) => {